Awards Categories

 • Newsrooms of all sizes

-Student Journalism: The category recognizes work by undergraduate college students and high school students for either the school’s news outlet or for a student-run independent news organization.
+Student Journalism: This category recognizes work by undergraduate college students and high school students for either the school’s news outlet or for a student-run independent news organization.
 The work submitted should specifically focus on an education-related topic, investigation or event.
 Coverage does not include stories generated for internships.
-Up to three pieces may be submitted.
+Up to three related stories may be submitted.
 Graduate students may submit their work in all other categories.
+Only students may enter, not their professional supervisors/advisers.

 • High school newsrooms